 Radionuclides: Radioactive particles which can occur naturally in water or result from human activity.
-EPA has set legal limits on four types of radionuclides: radium-226, radium-228, gross alpha, and beta particle/photon radioactivity [40 CFR 141].
+EPA has set legal limits on five types of radionuclides: radium-226, radium-228, gross alpha, beta particle/photon radioactivity, and uranium [40 CFR 141].
 Violations for these contaminants are to be reported using the following three categories: